iremmats/gitops-demos/README.md

 make infra
 ```

-## Install argocd and sealed-secrets
+### Install argocd and sealed-secrets

 ```
 make install-argocd
 ```
+This requires that you have a key pair under a folder named private.

 Packages